 This is a normative account.
 She should think and feel and act differently.
 What she’s doing is “irrational” and “stupid”; it’s not reasonable.

 But it’s not a claim that she should conform to some specific system of rules, or some theory of how to think and feel and act.
-It’s thoroughly context-dependent: it’s not claiming no one should ever go on a date with someone they aren’t interested in, it’s saying she shouldn’t go on a date with Harold.
 It’s purpose-dependent: she shouldn’t go on the date unless she’s “interested.”
+It’s context-dependent: not that no one should ever go on a date with someone they aren’t interested in; it’s that, all things considered, she shouldn’t go on a date with Harold.

 Speaker A began by asking a question about meaning: why is she going on the date?
 What’s wanted is not a causal explanation (“high activity in brain region C4X”) but a meaningful interpretation of an activity that appears meaningless.
 B’s interpretation is that it’s an irrational mistake, based on an inappropriate feeling, involving a erroneous take on the meaning of the situation (“obligation”).
 Speaker A tacitly accepted that account.
 But this may not end the matter; other accounts are possible:

 C: Well, he did help her assemble the new Ikea dining set.
 That took all day!